Beaufort (film): Plot

-The film portrays the final months of the Israeli Defense Forces (IDF) presence in Lebanon's security zone.
+The film portrays the final months of the Israel Defense Forces (IDF) presence in Lebanon's security zone.
 Ziv Paran, a soldier in the bomb disposal unit, joins an outpost mission named "Operation Cabinet" to deal with a Hezbollah explosive blocking convoy routes.
 He meets outpost commander Liraz and sergeant major Oshri.
 The outpost endures relentless Hezbollah mortar attacks, prompting constant readiness.

 During Operation Cabinet, Ziv dies in an explosion, sparking confusion over the necessity of the operation.
 As IDF withdrawal preparations begin, Liraz resists accepting it, symbolized by his refusal to evacuate non-essential equipment and the outpost dog, Nemruska.

 Oshri's imminent release from the IDF prompts emotional farewells.
 However, before departing, he's injured during a mortar attack.
 Zitlawi's death intensifies tensions.
 Liraz clashes with superiors over the withdrawal and Hezbollah threats.

 The psychological toll of withdrawal mounts as soldiers struggle with guard duties.
 Shpitzer's death reinforces the impending danger.
 With withdrawal orders imminent, soldiers dismantle the outpost, leaving a skeletal force behind.
 Liraz wrestles with leaving the hill, emotionally attached to its significance.

 As the final withdrawal approaches, the outpost is rigged to explode.
 Last-minute delays heighten tensions.
 Liraz's emotional turmoil surfaces, fearing abandoning the hill.
 Amid darkness and uncertainty, soldiers grapple with their fate.

 As the outpost detonates, symbolizing the end of an era, emotions overflow.
 Returning to Israel, soldiers confront the surreal reality of the withdrawal's completion, allowing themselves to finally express their emotions.